Covid-19 Updates

 - effectively denies an individual equal access to a University program or activity.

-- a University employee conditions the provisions of a University aid, benefit, or service on an individual’s participation in unwelcome sexual conduct; or
+- a University employee conditions the provision of a University aid, benefit, or service on an individual’s participation in unwelcome sexual conduct; or

 Sexual harassment may include conduct that is verbal, nonverbal, graphic, and/or physical.
 Individuals of all genders can be victims of sexual harassment, and the complainant and respondent can be of the same or different genders.
-The following conduct may lead to a decision that a respondent engaged in sexual harassment:
+The following conduct may lead to a decision that a respondent engaged in one or more of the above-described forms of sexual harassment:

 - Unwelcome sexual advances, including touching or sexual comments.